SEO for AI? What you need to know about GEO

 • Weak: “It may be the case that AI could influence search rankings in some ways.”

-• Strong: “AI now determines which brands appear in search-generated summaries.”
+• Strong: “AI determines which brands appear in search results.”

 Google’s E-E-A-T principle – Experience, Expertise, Authoritativeness, Trustworthiness – used to be a quality guideline.
 It’s been an SEO foundation for over a decade and continues to be for AI-driven visibility.